Essential Tips for Thriving in Sustainable Gardening

 Fighting Your Climate

 Sustainable gardening means working with your region’s natural patterns, not against them.
-Choose plants suited to your area instead of struggling with species needing different conditions.
+Choose plants suited to your area, not species that need dramatically different conditions.

 Forgetting About Water Access